Index-linked Savings Certificates

-Bonds can be cashed in at any time.
-Bonds cashed in the first year sacrifice their increases to date and return only the initial deposit.
-Bonds cashed in beyond the first year yield the RPI indexing and premiums up to that month.

 Index-linked Savings Certificates are free from UK income tax making them relatively attractive to tax-payers, particularly higher rate tax-payers.
 They are backed by the Treasury of the UK Government so are considered to be safe deposits.
+The certificates used to be informally known as "Granny Bonds" because they were originally only available to savers who were over the retirement age.
+This is no longer the case.

+Issues

 The bonds come in issues.
-Each issue has a per person investment limit, currently 15000 pounds.
+Each issue has a per person investment limit, which as of 2011 was £15,000.

-The certificates used to be known as "Granny Bonds" because they were originally only available to savers who were over the retirement age.

 On 19 July 2010, due to high investment levels the certificates were withdrawn from general sale in order to keep investments within the financing target set by HM Treasury.
-After re-introduction this happened again on 7 September 2011.
+After re-introduction in May 2011, this happened again on 7 September 2011.